1. Home

 Factors That Influence Solar Panel ROI

-In addition, it is very likely that at some point over the next 20 or 25 years, the electricity rates in your area will change.
-(And usually they will change multiple times!)
-If utility energy prices were to increase on your property, this would then cause your ROI to be even greater than initially projected.
+In addition, it is very likely at some point over the next 20 or 25 years, the electricity rates in your area will change.
+If utility energy prices were to increase on your property, this would cause your ROI to be greater than initially projected.

-After your solar installation, it is also important to be conscious of your energy use, as some homeowners can become less careful with electricity consumption knowing their panels will help lower monthly bills.
-As such, a high solar return on investment can be most easily achieved when actively finding other ways to improve your home's energy efficiency.
+After your solar installation, it is also important to be conscious of your energy use.
+A higher return on investment can be achieved easier when actively finding other ways to improve your home's energy efficiency and move more of your systems and appliances to using your renewable energy, or home electrification.

 Solar ROI, Property Value, and Home Sales

 With a system that saves money on energy costs right on the roof, solar panels have been proven to increase home value.
-If you worry this will increase your property tax each year, many states, like Arizona, have a specific exemption for solar panels that prevents their value from being considered during a property tax assessment.
+Many states, like Arizona, Colorado, Massachusetts, and North Carolina, have a specific property tax exemption for solar panels so they won’t increase your tax bill.

-In the event that you decide to move while your renewable energy system is still up in running, selling a house with solar can allow you to increase your asking price and may even lead to a quicker sale.
-After all, wouldn’t you want to move into a home with near-zero electricity bills?
+In the event you decide to move while your renewable energy system is still up and running, selling a house with solar can allow you to increase your asking price and may even lead to a quicker sale.
+After all, wouldn’t you want to move into a home with lower than average electricity bills?

 To put it simply, yes, there are many instances in which it can be worth it to invest in solar panels.
 Although your exact solar return on investment can be tough to calculate, the amount of money you can save on grid-supplied power is often well worth it for homeowners, thanks to decades of solar electricity production.

 In the right set of circumstances, you can recoup your investment in solar once, twice, or even three times over in long-term energy savings.
-So, unless you were planning to stop using electricity all together sometime soon, solar can be a wise investment to combat rising utility costs, protect against inflation, and keep more money in your pocket for all sorts of other endeavors.
+So, unless you were planning to stop using electricity all together sometime soon, solar can be a wise investment to combat rising utility costs, protect against inflation, and keep more money in your pocket.

 See what solar can do for you: